Skip to main navigation Skip to main content

 Become a patient

-Find out how to become a patient at Icon Cancer Centre, or request more information from your nearest centre.
+Find out how to become a patient at Icon Cancer Centre, or request more information.

-Our patients share their perspective and advice.
+Our patients share their inspiring journeys of courage, resilience and surviving cancer.